Are you stressed about the holidays? Do you need holiday mental health tips?

 - Set boundaries, and don’t be afraid to say no

-- Reach out for support and talk to friends and family
+- Reach out for support from your community and talk to friends and family

 - Get enough sleep